reflexcameras/reflexcamera/usermanual.md

 | Low Voltage Threshold  | n/a                                         |

 `Latitude` `Longitude` `Set custom lat long`
-The camera turns on 20 minutes before sunrise and turns off 20 minutes after sunset.
-The scheduling is calculated based on the camera's latitiude and longitude values.
-Enter new Lat Long values based on the camera's deployment location and press `Set custom lat long`, the camera will automatically calculate the correct times and update the scheduled values for shutdown and startup, new values are displayed in the table on this page.
+The cameras scheduling (sunset and sunrise times) are calculated based on the camera’s `Latitude` and `Longitude` values.
+The camera turns on 20 minutes before sunrise and turns off 20 minutes after sunset `Set custom lat long`, the camera will automatically calculate the correct times and update the scheduled values for shutdown and startup, new values are displayed in the table on this page.

 `Delay Shutdown` Delay camera shutdown by three hours.
 Useful when downloading media over WiFi or extending the time you have for setting up a camera in the daytime.